 We’ve even given you living books, non-fiction suggestions, poetry and writing ideas and more.
 And of course, if you’re ever in Northern Ontario please look my family up and see it in action 😉

-You can purchase the Farmschooling Book 1 lessons here for an intro price of $9.99 which gives you enough for months of learning and hands-on exploration!
+You can purchase the Farmschooling Book 1 lessons in my e-store above for $14.99, which gives you enough for months of learning and hands-on exploration!
 You might want to sign up for email updates too (in the sidebar on your right) because I’ll be offering the occasional printable freebie and bonus lesson as well as showing you some of these farm lesson plans in action!

-Also, we’ll be telling you more about Book 2 with fluffy chicks and egg fun which will be coming by Easter, also co-written with Erin Vincent from Nourishing My Scholar.
+Also, we’ll be telling you more about Book 2 with fluffy chicks and egg fun which will be coming in the next week or two (depending on the rest of lambing season), also co-written with Erin Vincent.